PhoenixIndustries/phoenixblog/site/content/download/architect.md

 - choose the default shell for user (bash, zsh or fish)
 - choose your graphics drivers that are installed with mhwd
 - choose arbitrary extra packages to be installed

+If you are looking for older images check the [Architect](https://osdn.net/projects/manjaro/storage/z_release_archive/Architect) archive.